uk-gov-mirror/dwp.emr-cluster-broker/README.md

 ## Monitoring
 The API has two-fold monitoring available to it - both provided via Spring.

-Default metrication is handled by [Spring Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html), providing standard metrication of spring to numerous endpoints under `/actuator`.
+Default metrication is handled by [Spring Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html).
+[All endpoints](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-endpoints) not remapped (See below) can be found on their respective paths under the root `/`.
+Some endpoints have been remapped to conform to standards and avoid clashing, refer to `/resrouces/applciation.properties` for details on remapped endpoints

 Any custom metrication is provided with the help of [Spring metrics](https://docs.spring.io/spring-metrics/docs/current/public/prometheus), whereby a [Prometheus](https://prometheus.io/) compliant endpoint is provided.
 To expose custom metrics to the prometheus pull api, the `PrometheusMetricsService` class should be used across the project.